 1 | Take the Scholastic Summer Challenge

 The Common Core State Standards are challenging schools nationwide to raise the bar.
 I love the playful nature of the Scholastic Summer Challenge to enroll every classroom in this mission.
-Beginning May 6, kids of all ages can track their reading minutes online (at scholastic.com/summer) to earn rewards for themselves and their school.
+Kids of all ages can track their reading minutes online to earn rewards for themselves and their school.
 Let’s get our students ready to reach their own reading goals.

 Friendly competition gives children something to strive for, and the Summer Challenge also invites them to work in teams and be part of something bigger than themselves.

 2 | Make Reading More Like Summer Camp

 My literacy organization, LitWorld, runs LitCamps in New York City and around the world.
 LitCamps reimagine traditional summer camp through an innovative combination of hands-on activities and exercises that build community.

 Last year, at the end of our Harlem LitCamp, one of the children made a wistful yet wise observation.
 She said, “I wish tomorrow was next summer.”
 Let’s make reading more like summer camp.
 We can take field trips to the library and search the shelves for books on a topic chosen out of a hat.
 We can make teams and have a “color war” for reading, trying to best one another in reading minutes for the Scholastic Challenge.
 We can ask our students to create something innovative in response to one of the books they’ve read and bring that creation in to share on the first days of school.